ssalinas24/encore-ui/guides/testing.md

 Make sure you keep this terminal window running!

-To run all tests, enter `./node_modules/.bin/protractor` from the `encore-ui` directory, in a different terminal.
+To run all tests, enter `./node_modules/.bin/protractor` from the `encore-ui/utils/rx-page-objects` directory, in a different terminal.
 You need to ensure that you already have a development server running.
 If you haven't already, run `grunt server` in a separate terminal.
 You will need to keep this running in the background through the entirety of the midway tests.

 In other words, to run the tests, you need a total of _three_ terminal windows.

  * One terminal running the Selenium server
  * One terminal running `grunt server`
- * One terminal running `./node_modules/.bin/protractor`
+ * One terminal running `./utils/rx-page-objects/node_modules/.bin/protractor`

 #### Testing Individual Components

 When developing a specific component, it's much quicker to run tests only for that component (rather than run through the entire suite every time).
 To do this, pass in path to the file as a 'specs' option in your protractor command.
 For example:

 ```
+cd utils/rx-page-objects/
-./node_modules/.bin/protractor --specs=src/rxComponent/docs/rxComponent.midway.js
+./node_modules/.bin/protractor --specs test/rxComponent.midway.js
 ```

 ### Convenience Page Objects